mile95/old-blog/about.md

 ---
-title: Colophon
+title: Fredrik Mile!
 permalink: /about/
 layout: page
 excerpt: Hi there!
 My name is Fredrik Mile, and I'm a Software Developer from Sweden.
 This blog is for me to document my software engineering journey and my learning.
 comments: false
 ---
-I'm a Software Developer from Sweden.
+Hi there!
+My name is Fredrik Mile, and I'm a Software Developer from Sweden.
+This blog is for me to document my software engineering journey and my learning.